 Accessible Software & Training

 The Center for Accessible Technology has Accessible software that each student can use.
 The software, settings and apps are to better helps students in the classroom or on tests.
-We have software that students can use at The Center For Accessible Technology lab or for personal use.

 Check out our tutorial materials and training videos on our Tutorial page.
 We are continuing to update the tutorial material and videos.

 Read & Write is a text-to-speech software.
 E-text books, websites, and documents can be spoken aloud.
 There are tools that can be used to better strengthen learning.
 Some of these tools include highlighting text, spell check, screen tint, and more.
 Read & Write can be installed on PC, Mac and Tablet devices.

 If you would like to know more about Read & Write, check out their website: Read & Write website